esi/esi-docs/docs/services/esi/index.md

 ```
 #### Additional information

 You may, if you choose, include any additional information to identify your app.
-Following the MDN standard.
+Following the MDN standard :

 - A URL to your documentation or source code, remembering to prefix `+` on a URL `(+https://github.com/)`
 - A Discord Username `(discord:username)`